mscherotter/InkToolbarAndCustomDryInk/README.md

 - Adding a custom button to the InkToolbar
 - Rendering Win2D to be used in a Share contract
 - Simultaneous pen and touch with the ScrollViewer control
-- Fixed zooming so that the rendering isn't pixelated when zoomed in.
+- Adapts DPI when zooming so that the rendering isn't pixelated when zoomed in.